All Things Stewart Springs

 One strongly suspects the outfit is only flirting with spiritual awareness as a novel adjunct to their dry psychotherapeutic approach, keeping it wrapped up in frosty clinical mindset (and incongruously linked to conventional religious doctrine to boot)...

-...rather than letting everyman and everywoman -- that is, any would-be therapy patient -- plunge into enhanced well-being full-on, as Stewart Springs enabled in its own low-key, nature-friendly way...affordably, easily, effectively... allowing for often spontaneously gaining profound body-mind-spirit reintegration through the ultra-relaxing, clothing-optional spa regimen's powerful purifying waters amid the land's amazing vortex energies -- thus having zero need for any such expensive, drawn-out psychotherapy in the first place!
+...rather than letting everyman and everywoman -- that is, any would-be therapy patient -- plunge into enhanced well-being full-on, as Stewart Springs enabled in its own low-key, nature-friendly way...affordably, easily, effectively... allowing for often spontaneously gaining profound body-mind-spirit reintegration through the ultra-relaxing clothing-optional spa regimen's powerful purifying waters amid the land's powerful vortex energies -- thus having zero need for any such expensive, drawn-out psychotherapy in the first place!

 Sunshine...on